 Hydrocephalus is a condition caused by fluid build-up in the brain.
-The brain makes a fluid called cerebrospinal fluid.
-This fluid has important functions but if there is too much fluid, pressure can damage the brain.
+Too much fluid creates pressure that can damage the brain.

 What is hydrocephalus?

-Normally, CSF is made in the brain and removed from around the brain in a cycle.
+Normally, CSF is made in the brain to cushion the brain, provide nutrients and remove toxins.
+It is removed from around the brain in a cycle.
 But CSF can build up if:

 - the brain makes too much